ghedo/pflask/docs/pflask.rst

 Discard any change to / once the container exits.
 This can only be used along with ``--chroot`` and requires support for the overlay_ mount type.

-.. option:: -g, --cgroup=<controller>[,<controller> ...]
+.. option:: -g, --cgroup=<controller>

-Create new cgroups in the given controllers and move the container inside them.
+Create a new cgroup in the given controller and move the container inside it.

 .. option:: -d, --detach